 The Political Situation in China

 But this is one side of the country that expats will probably never see.
-Other problems of this booming nation will only become visible if you leave the coastal hotspots where most foreigners end up.
+Other problems of this booming nation only become visible if you leave the coastal hotspots where most foreigners end up.
 In China’s provincial towns, you might notice the comparative rural poverty in contrast to the prospering urban middle classes.

 China: A Unique Opportunity

-Nonetheless, if you have the opportunity, don’t think twice about moving to China.
+Nonetheless, if you have the chance, don’t think twice about moving to China.
 Despite the often critical image in Western media, many expats don’t regret their decision.
 Quite the opposite, indeed.
 If you have the soft skills to cope with culture shock and the language barrier, your move to China will be an occasionally frustrating, but eventually rewarding venture.

 The Expat Job Market in China